avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Music
-* Do you like music?
-* What’s your favourite type of music?
-* Can you sing?
-* Did you learn music at school?
-* If you could learn a musical instrument, what would it be?
-* Do you think music is important?
 ## Neighbours and Neighbourhood
 * Do you like your neighbours?
 * Are neighbours usually close to each other in your country?